 Ephemeral Stream: What It Is And How It Occurs

 From the largest rivers to the smallest creeks, all play a crucial role in supplying the land, animal, and human population with vital resources.
-It even applies to the most modest temporary stream.
+It even applies to the humble ephemeral stream.

 Not all rivers and streams continuously flow throughout the year.
 Some of them are seasonal, and some only flow during specific events.
 No matter what their size or frequency, they all form part of the Water Cycle that distributes and cycle water around the planet.

 One such temporary stream is called an ephemeral stream.
 It does not flow often and only for a short duration during specific occurrences.
 Yet, it is still just as an important source of water than any extensive permanent river system.

 This post examines what an ephemeral stream is, how it forms, and how it differs from other types of streams and rivers.